Jamaican Brown Stew Chicken

 If you are buying the sauce, skip this process.

-Add ½ cup of light brown sugar to a small light-colored skillet and cook on medium-low heat until it melts and gets dark brown in color (4-5 minutes).
-Keep stirring it continuously using a silicon spatula and make sure the sugar doesn’t scorch.
+Add ½ cup of light brown sugar to a small, light-colored skillet and cook on medium-low heat until it melts and turns dark brown (4-5 minutes).
+Stir continuously using a silicon spatula to ensure the sugar doesn’t scorch.

-Note – The sugar goes from perfectly browned to burnt in just a few seconds.
-So be very careful at this step.
+Note: The sugar can go from perfectly browned to burnt in just a few seconds, so be very careful at this step.

-Once the sugar is dark brown in color, start to add 1 cup of water in a thin stream while stirring it with a wire whisk.
+Once the sugar is dark brown, add 1 cup of water in a thin stream while stirring it with a wire whisk.
 Stir until the sugar is completely dissolved in water.
 Remove the pan from heat and keep it aside.

 Make The Gravy

-Take out the chicken from the refrigerator and let it sit on the counter until it comes to room temperature to avoid seizing (getting dried) while frying it.
+Take out the chicken from the refrigerator and let it sit on the counter until it reaches room temperature to avoid seizing (getting dried) while frying it.

-To make the gravy, heat ¼ cup of any neutral oil in a large cast-iron pot (I used a 12-inch pot) over high heat.
+To make the gravy, heat ¼ cup of any neutral-flavored oil in a large cast-iron pot over high heat.

 When the oil is hot, arrange the marinated chicken pieces in the pot in a single layer.

-Cook for 2-3 minutes on high heat until the chicken is nicely browned from the bottom side.
-Then flip the pieces using a tong and cook for another 2-3 minutes so that they brown well on the other side as well.
+Cook for 2-3 minutes on high heat until the chicken is nicely browned on the bottom.
+Then, flip the pieces using tongs and cook for another 2-3 minutes so that they brown well on the other side.
 Remove the browned chicken to a plate.

 Add 2 tablespoon ketchup and 1 teaspoon hot sauce to the pot and cook for another minute.

-Add the browning sauce that we made earlier and the chicken stock and bring the mixture to a boil.
+Add the browning sauce we made earlier and the chicken stock, and bring the mixture to a boil.
 If using store-bought browning sauce, use ¾ cup of it.

 Add ½ teaspoon salt and stir well.

-Now add the browned chicken pieces to the pot and give everything a mix.
+Add the browned chicken pieces to the pot and mix everything.

 Cover the pot with a tight-fitting lid and reduce the heat to low.
 Cook for 25-30 minutes until the chicken is tender.